-We are required to establish procedures for the regulation of staff conduct under regulation 7 of The School Staffing (England) Regulations 2009.
+We are required to establish procedures for the regulation of staff conduct under regulation 7 of $\underline{\text{School Staffing (England) Regulations 2009}}$.

-In line with the statutory safeguarding guidance Keeping Children Safe in Education, we should have a staff code of conduct, which should cover acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications, including the use of social media.
+In line with the statutory safeguarding guidance Keeping Children Safe in Education, we should have a staff code of conduct, which should cover low-level concerns, allegations against staff and whistle-blowing as well as acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications, including the use of social media.